 Maurice Possley, Senior Researcher, is a Pulitzer Prize-winning journalist and author of three non-fiction books.
 He worked for the Chicago Tribune for 25 years, where he investigated numerous cases of wrongful conviction and wrongful execution as well as systemic problems in the criminal justice system.
 In 2009, he joined the Northern California Innocence Project to research and co-author a ground-breaking report on prosecutorial misconduct in California.
 He joined the Registry in 2012, where he is responsible for researching and writing case summaries of all exonerations added to the Registry.
 In this capacity, he obtains court documents, researches media reports and interviews lawyers and investigators.

 Klara Stephens, Denise Foderaro Research Scholar, is a former Assistant Public Defender at the Miami-Dade Public Defender's Office where she represented clients from first appearance through jury trial in misdemeanor and domestic violence court.
 She earned her B.A. from the University of North Carolina at Chapel Hill and a J.D. from the University of Michigan Law School where she spent two years working for the Law School's Innocence Clinic, investigating potential cases of innocence and representing clients in post-conviction proceedings.
 Klara joined the Registry in May 2016.
-She is responsible for supervising law students, contributing to research projects, editing case summaries, and managing the Registry's web and media presence.
+She is responsible for research projects (currently on false confessions and factual basis for exoneration), supervising law students, editing case summaries, and managing the Registry's web and media presence.

 The National Registry of Exonerations is a project of the Newkirk Center for Science & Society at University of California Irvine, the University of Michigan Law School and Michigan State University College of Law.
 It was founded in 2012 in conjunction with the Center on Wrongful Convictions at Northwestern University School of Law.
 The Registry provides detailed information about every known exoneration in the United States since 1989—cases in which a person was wrongly convicted of a crime and later cleared of all the charges based on new evidence of innocence.